Top 8 water parks in Ontario to beat the heat

 Where: 7855 Finch Ave., Brampton, ON

 This family-friendly water park is located just outside Toronto.
-Kids can enjoy the splash areas, and thrill-seekers will love the rush of heart-pounding slides like the Krazy Kanuck and Klondike Express.
+Kids can enjoy the splash areas, and thrill-seekers will enjoy the rush of heart-pounding slides like the Krazy Kanuck and Klondike Express.
 The whole family will love to float down the Muskoka Soakah lazy river.
-The park also holds special events like character visits, bubble parties and “dive-in” movie nights.
+The park also hosts special events such as an after-hours nighttime experience, glow-in-the-dark bubble parties, and character visits.

 Bingemans Big Splash